MTraveller/mt-product-promo/README.md

     -   #### Imagery & Video

         -   Imagery & video is important.
-The large background hero image is designed to be striking and catch the user's attention with the headline on the forefront.
+The large background hero image is designed to be serious and catch the user's attention with the headline on the forefront.
 It is modern and sleek.

 *   ### Wireframes